nataliegen/GroupProject1/README.md

 Relationships:
 -  Many-to-Many with Songs via LibrarySongs (each library can contain multiple songs).

-**PlaylistSongs** - Allows users to have multiple songs in their library while each song can belong to multiple libraries.
+**LibrarySongs** - Allows users to have multiple songs in their library while each song can belong to multiple libraries.

 **Songs** - Contains song data